aceeric/imgpull/README.md

 The project was designed for the code to be easily used as a library.
 The two primary abstractions are:

 1. `PullerOpts` - Configures how you'll interact with the upstream distribution server.
-2. `Puller` - Contains all the logic to actually pull the image.
+2. `Puller` - An interface comprising the API of the library for pulling images and manifests.

-For example:
+Example:

 ```
 package main